 - Generally, there is a fair distribution of dates throughout January.

 - The earliest being the 3rd in both 2002 and 2008.

 - Last season, there was a TRIAD on the 23 January.

 - The latest TRIAD has been during this month was 26th February 2018.

 - Last season, there was no TRIAD during February.

 No TRIADs have ever been recorded on a Saturday or Sunday.

-With regards to Monday through Thursday, Monday has a respectable lead for TRIAD dates, last year all three TRIADs occurred on Mondays.
-However, looking at historic results there is a high likelihood of a TRIAD occurring on any of these four days – Friday is definitely the ‘outlier’.
+With regards to Monday through Thursday, Monday has a respectable lead with regards to TRIAD dates.
+Looking at historic results there is a high likelihood of a TRIAD occurring on any of these four days – Friday is definitely the ‘outlier’.